 Wax

-Certainly wax is the basic ingredient you need to make candles at home.Hobbyland has many types of wax in the store, each with unique characteristics.
-If you are starting from scratch, before you place your order we suggest you read here, where we discuss the different types of wax.
+Surely wax is the basic ingredient you need to make candles at home: Hobbyland has many types of wax in store, each with unique characteristics.
+If you’re starting from scratch, before placing your order we suggest you read here, where we talk about the different types of wax.

 Melting containers and wax burners